KaneRodriguez/CarND-Advanced-Lane-Lines/project_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+##### The Approach

+The approach I took involved transforming a given image to a warped perspective (one that captures the lane lines) and converting to HLS Full color space and accentuating all white and yellow colors.
+In the event that the lines are not yellow/white or the lines are not picked up by the HLS Full mask, a Sobel gradient was taken along the x-direction.
+I combine the results of the gradient and color thresholding into a binary image.

+This resulting binary image is ran through a lane line detection algorithm that applies a window search or a previous detection search to locate the (x, y) points that correspond to each lane line.
+These points are then used to generate polynomials that represent each lane line.
+The polynomials are then mapped to the image and a lane visualization is created on the binary image.
+This binary image, which only holds the lane line visualization and the mapped polynomials, is warped back into a normal perspective and overlayed over the original image.

+##### Future Improvements / Causes of Potential Failure

+Possible factors that can cause failure include: images that are not the width and height that this pipeline was tuned on, a line of cars in the lane could throw off the detection, changing lanes, and frequent sharp curves in varying directions.
+Selecting the source and destination points was done statically based on the width and height of the project video images.
+Fixing this issue would entail running a pipeline that does not leverage a warped perspective and using those detected lines to then determine the source and destination warp points.

+One way to make the pipeline more robust would be to apply weights to each detected lane line polynomial instead of taking the average of the last few polynomials.
+Weights could be determined from a combination of how much the new polynomial varies from the previous ones and how abnormal the radius of curvature of it is.
+Also, if one lane line is found to be abnormal and the other is not, perhaps the expected lane line could contribute to the weight of the abnormal lane line.